mirage/mirage-www/data/wiki/hello-world.md

 device.

 On Unix, the development workflow to handle block devices is by mapping them onto local files.
-The `config.ml` for the block example contains some logic for automatically creating a disk image file (and removing it when `mirage clean` is called), in addition to a more familiar-looking set of calls to `foreign` and `register`:
+The `config.ml` for the block example contains some logic for automatically creating a disk image file (and removing it when `mirage clean` is called), in addition to a more familiar-looking set of calls to `main` and `register`:

 ```ocaml
 open Mirage